kahunacohen/httpshape/README.md

 ## Overview

-This library provides a middleware scaffold for logging HTTP request and response metadata.
+This library provides light-weight go HTTP middleware for logging HTTP request and samples the *shape* of response/request metadata.
 The middleware wraps standard `http.Handler` implementations and can be used to collect information such as:

-- Request path, method, and headers
-- Remote address and user agent
-- Response status code and content length
-- Request/response timing

 ## Installation